Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: NDCG: a new metric for rankers in NAS

+One of the challenges in this optimization is to find a good $\textsc{Objective}(\cdot)$ to guide the optimization of $f$.
+We identify two essential properties of rankers that a good objective should encourage. \emph{(i)} $\argmax f^* (\alpha)$ and $\argmax \textsc{Acc} (\alpha)$ should be as close as possible, which means the ranker should precisely predict the top-tier architectures' ranking. \emph{(ii)} As $\mathcal{A}$ is often large and solving $\argmax f^{*} (\alpha)$ requires optimization techniques, it should also give reasonable rankings to worse architectures to hint the ``argmax optimizer'' to find global maximum.
+Existing widely used objectives (\eg minimizing pairwise ranking errors)~\cite{xu2021renasrelativistic} often satisfy property (ii) but neglect property (i).

-We find that this optimization goal is quite similar to that in Information Retrieval (IR) which retrieves the best matched documents from a large number of documents, where the ranking quality of high relevant documents is more important than that of low relevant documents.
-Correspondingly, in NAS, model developers care more about identifying the top architecture among relatively good-performing models, while distinguishing which one is worse among bad-performing models is of less importance.
+Property (i) is critical for identifying the best among good performing architectures.
+To possess this property, we resort to NDCG, a renowned ranking metric in Information Retrieval, as the objective, which satisfies the two properties mentioned above simultaneously.
+This design choice is inspired by the observation that NAS has similar optimization goal to IR.
+In IR, when retrieving the best matched documents from a large number of documents, the ranking quality of high relevant documents is more important than that of low relevant documents.
+Similarly in NAS, model developers care more about identifying the top architecture from those relatively good-performing models, while distinguishing which one is worse among bad-performing models is less important.

+\subsection{Normalized Discounted Cumulative Gain}

-Instead of using rank correlation (\eg Kendall's tau) on the whole search space like many NAS solutions do~\cite{chau2020brp,bender2018understanding,xu2021renasrelativistic,ning2020generic}, we propose to use \emph{Normalized Discounted Cumulative Gain (NDCG)}~\cite{jarvelin2002cumulated}, a metric which has been proved effective and widely adopted in IR~\cite{liu2011learning}, as the optimization objective of NAS.
+\emph{Normalized Discounted Cumulative Gain (NDCG)}~\cite{jarvelin2002cumulated}, which has been proved effective and has been widely adopted in IR~\cite{liu2011learning}, is a metric of ranking quality and is often used to measure effectiveness of a ranker.
+It properly shifts the focus of the ranking towards the front part of the rank.

-\paragraph{Normalized Discounted Cumulative Gain.}

-NDCG is a measure of ranking quality and often used to measure effectiveness of a ranking model.
 It takes into account the graded relevance values and encourages the highly relevant items to come up into the top of recommended lists.
-In applications of IR, NDCG has shown its effectiveness in improving top-ranked results and has been well studied in quite a few previous works, both theoretically and empirically~\cite{10.1145/1645953.1646032,wang2013theoretical}.

-Given a query, the ranking model generates a sequence of items $1, 2, \ldots, n$ in descending relevance order, while the real relevance scores are $rel_1, rel_2, \ldots, rel_n$.
-NDCG is computed as:
+In the context of NAS, with the notation given in \cref{sec:problem-formulation}, NDCG can be computed as,